wp-plugins/d12-mla-citations/readme.txt

 == Frequently Asked Questions ==

-= Will this plugin handle multiple authors?=
+= Will this plugin handle multiple authors? =

 Yes, just enter it as you want it to appear: `Updike, John, and Henry David Thoreau`

-= Do I need to add quotation marks around article titles?
+= Do I need to add quotation marks around article titles? =

 No, the plugin will handle it for you.

-= Do I need to italicize book titles, journal titles, or magazine titles?
+= Do I need to italicize book titles, journal titles, or magazine titles? =

 No, the plugin will automatically italicize the titles of books, magazines, and academic journals.

-= What's the difference between adding "Additional information" at the end of a citation and adding a note to a citation?
+= What's the difference between adding "Additional information" at the end of a citation and adding a note to a citation? =

 The "Additional information" will be appended to the end of the citation paragraph.
 A note gets added below it, in a separate paragraph.
 See the screenshots for an example.